lorenzo-rovigatti/comp_bio_notes/proteins.md

 A closer look at the plots also reveals that $\phi \approx 0$ configurations are forbidden, while $\psi \approx 0$ are infrequent but not entirely disallowed.
 What is the difference between these two situations?
 And, more generally, what causes the shape of the Ramachandran plots?

 The "forbidden" regions on this plot correspond to combinations of these angles that result in significant steric clashes and unfavourable interactions, making these conformations highly improbable or energetically unfavorable.
-These interactions are termed *noncovalent", since they arise between pairs of atoms that are not involved in a bond.
+These interactions are termed *noncovalent*, since they arise between pairs of atoms that are not involved in a bond.
 I will briefly sketch the most important noncovalent interactions in this context.
 Of course, as shown in [](#fig:ramachandran_plot), the absolute and relative importances of these terms depend not only on the nature of the amino acid, but also on its local environment.

 (sec:van-der-waals)=
 ### Van der Waals interactions